segunak/one-note-to-markdown/README.md

 ## Why I Built This

 I hate OneNote.
-I have only ever used it in cases where I was grandfathered into it.
+I've only ever used it in cases where I was grandfathered into it.
 Meaning, the program I was in at school, or the team I was on at work, already used it, so I had to play along.
-The day I learned about Markdown (shout out to the team [Farm Credit Services of America](https://www.fcsamerica.com/), my first internship), I resolved to do everything I could to never touch OneNote or similar "vendor lock-in" proprietary note taking tools again.
+The day I learned about Markdown (shout out to the team at [Farm Credit Services of America](https://www.fcsamerica.com/), my first internship that taught me real world software development, and a love of markdown), I resolved to do everything I could to never touch OneNote or similar "vendor lock-in" proprietary note taking tools again.

 That decision, given the rise of AI and how easily it works with and prefers Markdown, has never looked better.
-I had some legacy OneNotes I inherited at work that were chock full of domain knowledge, truly rich content, scattered across sections and pages and impossible to easily parse through.
+I had some legacy OneNotes I inherited at work that were chock full of domain knowledge scattered across sections and pages and impossible to easily parse through.
 To enable [Retrieval Augmented Generation](https://en.wikipedia.org/wiki/Retrieval-augmented_generation) over that information, I wanted to export it to Markdown.
 I tried all sorts of solutions and hit roadblock after roadblock.

 ### Other Solutions

 1. **[ConvertOneNote2MarkDown](https://github.com/theohbrothers/ConvertOneNote2MarkDown):** PowerShell script that uses OneNote's [`Publish()`](https://learn.microsoft.com/en-us/office/client-developer/onenote/application-interface-onenote#publish-method) method to export pages as Word documents (.docx), then converts them to Markdown using Pandoc.
-Doesn't work when [Data Loss Prevention](https://learn.microsoft.com/en-us/purview/dlp-learn-about-dlp) policies are enabled because `Publish()` writes files to disk.
+Doesn't work when [Data Loss Prevention](https://learn.microsoft.com/en-us/purview/dlp-learn-about-dlp) policies are enabled because [`Publish()`](https://learn.microsoft.com/en-us/office/client-developer/onenote/application-interface-onenote#publish-method) writes files to disk.
+Something about DLP blow up any attempt using [`Publish()`](https://learn.microsoft.com/en-us/office/client-developer/onenote/application-interface-onenote#publish-method) to save a file thereafter.

 2. **[ConvertOneNote2MarkDown](https://github.com/SjoerdV/ConvertOneNote2MarkDown):** The original version of the above.
 Same [`Publish()`](https://learn.microsoft.com/en-us/office/client-developer/onenote/application-interface-onenote#publish-method) to Word then Pandoc approach, same [Data Loss Prevention](https://learn.microsoft.com/en-us/purview/dlp-learn-about-dlp) issues.

-3. **[onenote_to_markdown](https://github.com/Ben-Gillman/onenote_to_markdown):** A simple Python script that converts manually copy-pasted text from OneNote into Markdown.
+3. **[onenote_to_markdown](https://github.com/Ben-Gillman/onenote_to_markdown):** A Python script that converts manually copy-pasted text from OneNote into Markdown.
 Requires you to manually select and copy all notes, save them as text files, then run the script.
 Not automated and loses formatting/images.

 4. **[OneNote Export Gist](https://gist.github.com/heardk/ded40b72056cee33abb18f3724e0a580):** A manual workflow where you export pages to .docx using OneNote's File > Export menu, then use Pandoc commands to convert to Markdown.
 Not automated, requires manual export of each page.